What Should Seniors Know before Remarrying?

 Here are 6 steps for seniors considering remarrying to make relationships easier to navigate and protect their financial future.

 For seniors enjoying the romance and vitality of an unexpected late-in-life engagement, congratulations!
 Love is a wonderful thing, at any age.
-However, anyone remarrying for the second, or even third time, needs to address their estate planning as well as financial plans for the future.
+However, any Las Cruces resident who is remarrying for the second, or even third time, needs to address their estate planning as well as financial plans for the future.
 Pre-wedding planning can make a huge difference later in life.

 Seniors in particular think about remarrying with an understandable degree of concern.
 Maybe your last relationship ended in a divorce, or there’ve been too many dating disasters.
 However, according to a recent article from MSN, “Planning to remarry after a divorce?
 6 tips to protect your financial future,” there are some steps to take to make relationships easier to navigate and protect your financial future.